 The table above uses the Judicial College Guidelines’ information to outline how the injury type, severity, and long-term implications play a critical role.
 However, please note that the table does not list everything, and the amounts provided are only indications.
 The actual amount of compensation you could receive will heavily depend on the criteria previously listed.

-If you have any questions, feel free to call us for a no-obligation chat about your situation.
+If you have any questions, such as ‘I had a car accident without insurance, can I claim?’, please feel free to call us for a no-obligation chat about your situation.

 We know that picking up the pieces and returning to a state of normality after an accident can be challenging, even when an accident is of a minor nature.
 It is more than understandable to consider taking legal action if you have suffered due to a third party’s negligence, and here at Accident Claims, we could be of assistance.